wfxr/forgit/README.md

 ## fzf options

-You can add default fzf options for `forgit`, including keybinds, layout, etc.
+You can add default fzf options for `forgit`, including keybindings, layout, etc.
 (No need to repeat the options already defined in `FZF_DEFAULT_OPTS`)

 ``` bash